House Republicans seek to force vote on mask requirements despite Capitol physician’s guidance

 The resolution states that “the continued House mask mandate hinders the ability of the House to properly and effectively conduct the people’s business.”

-But the office of House Speaker Nancy Pelosi (D-Calif.) office on Wednesday dismissed the resolution as “a sad stunt to distract from the reality: that the House Republicans are descending into pure chaos.”
+The office of House Speaker Nancy Pelosi (D-Calif.) on Wednesday dismissed the resolution as “a sad stunt to distract from the reality: that the House Republicans are descending into pure chaos.”
 Pelosi spokesman Drew Hammill argued that McCarthy is using the resolution in an effort to “stave off internal mutiny” over a separate matter, the formation of an independent commission to investigate the Jan.
 6 attack on the Capitol.

-“Far from inhibiting our work, the mask requirement ensures that the House can debate and pass legislation safely and effectively — with over 6,200 bills filed over the past year, nearly 12,000 proxy votes cast, hundreds of remote and hybrid hearings and markups, and hundreds of thousands of Member meetings held online,” Hammill said.
+“Far from inhibiting our work, the mask requirement ensures that the House can debate and pass legislation safely and effectively — with over 6,200 bills filed over the past year, nearly 12,000 proxy votes cast, hundreds of remote and hybrid hearings and mark-ups, and hundreds of thousands of Member meetings held online,” Hammill said in a statement.
 “If Minority Leader McCarthy wants to be maskless on the Floor of the House of Representatives, he should get to work vaccinating his Members.”

 According to a CNN survey last week, House and Senate Democrats have a 100 percent vaccination rate against the coronavirus.